ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 The display result is shown below:

 # Part 4:
 In part 4, we visualize APDS9960’s brightness reading by sending keyboard output and displaying them on the laptop.
 The sensor reads brightness twice in a very short time and the data are saved in different variables.
 By comparing these variables, the controller knows whether the environment is getting brighter or darker.
-And when the brightness increases, the keyboard will output "Crazy Thursday !!!".
+And when the brightness increases, the keyboard will output "Crazy Thursday !!!" and the LED on RP2040 .
 When the brightness increases, the keyboard will output "V me 50".

 The display result is shown below: